 What first got you interested in your field of choice?

-Growing up I wanted to be a doctor because as a child I felt it was the only way I could help people suffering from different ailments and diseases in my Society.
-As I grew older, I started to realize that there are several ways to make an impact in the health sector.
-As I started exploring ways to help fight the rising cases of diseases such as cancer and other comorbidities, I discovered that the beginning and solution to every medical problem starts with the structural, functional, and biological unit of human life (cell).
-I decided that I wanted to study more about the human cell and various ways we can provide solutions to these diseases by understanding the cell; its mutation and genetics.
-With this understanding in hand, we can research different therapeutics that would proffer solutions to these ailments and diseases.
-I followed my dream and passion which is to help understand and provide solutions to these diseases as a researcher.
-As an applied life scientist, and I am happy that in my chosen field, I get to do what I am passionate about and give back to my Society.
+Growing up, I wanted to be a doctor because as a child, I felt it was the only way I could help people suffering from different ailments and diseases in my Society.
+As I grew older, I started to realize that there are several ways to impact the health sector.
+As I began exploring ways to help fight the rising cases of diseases such as cancer and other comorbidities, I discovered that the beginning and solution to every medical problem starts with the structural, functional, and biological unit of human life: the cell.
+I decided that I wanted to study more about the human cell and how we can provide solutions to these diseases by understanding the cell, its mutation, and genetics.
+With this understanding, we can research different therapeutics that would proffer solutions to these ailments and diseases.
+I followed my dream and passion to help understand and provide solutions to these diseases as a researcher.
+As an applied life scientist, I am happy that in my chosen field and I get to do what I am passionate about and give back to my society.

 What type of obstacles have you had to overcome on the road to getting your education?

-One obstacle that has made my educational journey a bit difficult was leaving my family, my friends, my home, and my country in the pursuit of a better education.
-Additionally, the financial burden has been one that I have had to struggle with throughout my stay in the US.
-It has really been hard but the KGI family has made it easier, they made KGI a home away from home for me and the KGI international student loans and scholarship funding helped relieve me of so much financial burden.
-I sometimes doubt myself and my capabilities but with the support and encouragement of my family, I have been able to achieve all I aimed for and I would keep achieving more.
+One obstacle that has made my educational journey a bit difficult was leaving my family, friends, home, and country to pursue a better education.
+Additionally, the financial burden has been one that I have had to struggle with throughout my stay in the U.S. It has been hard, but the KGI family has made it easier!
+They made KGI a home away from home for me, and the KGI international student loans and scholarship funding helped relieve me of so much financial burden.
+I sometimes doubt myself and my capabilities, but with the support and encouragement of my family, I have been able to achieve all I aimed for, and I would keep achieving more.

 How did you know that KGI was the right school for you?